Joe Douglas, the Eagles' top scout, has climbed the ranks to become one of the NFL's top talent evaluators - Philly

 Third-round cornerback Rasul Douglas barely broke 4.6 in his pre-draft 40-yard dash, but had eight interceptions as a senior at West Virginia.
 He ended up starting five games and playing 41 percent of defensive snaps after Ronald Darby got hurt.

-Running back Donnel Pumphrey, who the Eagles took in the fourth round, was listed at just 5-9 and 176 pounds, soaking wet.
-But he finished his career at San Diego State with 6,405 rushing yards, third-best in FBS history.
+Running back Donnel Pumphrey, whom the Eagles took in the fourth round, was listed at just 5-9 and 176 pounds.
+But he finished his career at San Diego State with 6,405 rushing yards, the most in FBS history.

 “Joe doesn’t get enamored with swinging for the fences,” Jeremiah said.
 “That’s something he learned from Ozzie.
 He understands that there’s nothing wrong with doubles.”